vualidon/ColiVara/readme.md

 ## Key Features

 - **State of the Art retrieval**: ColiVara outperforms existing retrieval systems on both quality and latency.
 - **Wide Format Support**: Supports over 100 file formats including PDF, DOCX, PPTX, and more.
 - **Filtering**: ColiVara allows for filtering on collections and documents on arbitrary metadata fields.
 For example, you can filter documents by author or year.
 Or filter collections by type.
 You get the best of both worlds - structured and unstructured data.
 - **Convention over Configuration**: The API is designed to be easy to use with opinionated and optimized defaults.
 - **Modern PgVector Features**: We use HalfVecs for faster search and reduced storage requirements.
 - **REST API**: Easy to use REST API with Swagger documentation.
 - **Comprehensive**: Full CRUD operations for documents, collections, and users.

-## Evals:
+## Evals

 We run independent evaluations with major releases.
 The evaluations are based on the ColPali paper and are designed to be reproducible.
 We use the Vidore dataset and leaderboard as the baseline for our evaluations.

 ![Evaluation Results](docs/benchmark_comparison_chart.png)

-You can run the evaluation independently using our eval repo at: https://github.com/tjmlabs/ColiVara-eval
+You can run the evaluation independently using our eval repo at: <https://github.com/tjmlabs/ColiVara-eval>

 ![ColPali Evals](docs/evaluation.jpg)

 ### Release 1.5.0 (hierarchical clustering) - latest